zy0n/railgun-cli/README.md

 ## About <a name = "about"></a>

-This is a basic implementation for pulling Transaction History and current RAILGUNB balances from the RAILGUN Relays.
+This is a basic implementation for local verification of Transaction History and current RAILGUN balances from the RAILGUN Relays.

 🍻 A full transaction history will be saved locally for double checking your balances and transactions.